klucsik/link-crab/README.md

 ## Usage:
 Simply use the command `python -m link_crab path/to/your/config.yaml` in the PYthon envrionment which has the link-crab installed.
 All the configuration is done in the config file, which is expanded bellow.
 If you want to use the sample flask mock app for testing, provide the `-t` flag.
+If you want to have verbose output, provide the `-t` flag.

 For additional help run:  `python -m link-crab -h`